Father Damion Lynch

-According to new reports, in 1995, Father Damion Jacques Lynch self-reported to Bishop William Curlin that he had an “indiscretion” with a St. Elizabeth’s altar boy who was in his early teens.
+Father Damion Jacques Lynch was ordained a priest in 1991, and served in multiple parishes in the Diocese of Charlotte.
+According to media reports, in 1995, he self-reported to Bishop William Curlin that he had an “indiscretion” with a St. Elizabeth’s altar boy who was in his early teens.
 Lynch was then placed on leave in November of 1995, and was sent away for psychological testing and residential treatment.
 According to reports, Lynch told Curlin that he was close to the boy’s family and sometimes had the child spend the night at the rectory.
 One night, Lynch says that he looked at the sleeping boy’s body using a flashlight so as not to wake him.

 The family of the boy, who said that he was fondled on several occasions by Lynch, received a settlement to drop the matter, releasing the Diocese of Charlotte from any further liability.